New Zealand party replaces leader to face Ardern in election

 WELLINGTON, New Zealand (AP) — New Zealand Prime Minister Jacinda Ardern has proved so popular during the coronavirus pandemic that it has prompted a change of leadership in the conservative opposition party just four months from a general election.

-Todd Muller on Friday deposed Simon Bridges as leader of the National Party following two disastrous opinion polls for the party which indicated Ardern was headed for a huge victory in September.
+Todd Muller on Friday deposed Simon Bridges as leader of the National Party following two disastrous opinion polls for the party that indicated Ardern was headed for a huge victory in September.

 Muller, 51, is not a household name in New Zealand but has support from other lawmakers and farmers.
 He was a manager at a kiwifruit company and a dairy company before he was first elected to Parliament in 2014.
 He had been acting as the opposition spokesperson for agriculture.